nickjourjine/wild-mus-vocal-ecology/README.md

 # Vocal communication is seasonal in social groups of wild, free-living house mice

-This repository contains code needed to reproduce figures and analyses from "Vocal communication is seasonal in social groups of wild, free-living house mice" (Jourjine et al. 2025 Proceedings B).
+This repository contains code needed to reproduce figures and analyses from "Vocal communication is seasonal in social groups of wild, free-living house mice" (Jourjine et al. 2025).
 It contains two directories.

 ### 1. notebooks
 - Contains Jupyter notebooks for performing analyses and creating figures